EOFY offer

 What is a trial balance?

-A trial balance is a financial report that lists all account balances from your general ledger at a specific point in time.
-It confirms your total debits equal your total credits, helping you catch bookkeeping errors before they affect your financial statements.
+A trial balance is a financial report that lists every account balance from your general ledger at a specific point in time.
+It confirms that your total debits equal your total credits, serving as a key accuracy check before you prepare financial statements.
+Accurate trial balances also feed into business budgeting, giving you reliable data to plan ahead.

 Components of a trial balance

 A trial balance uses a simple three-column format.
-Check that your debit and credit column totals match so your books balance.
+Your debit and credit column totals should match so your books balance.

 The three columns include:

-• Account names: List all ledger accounts from your chart of accounts
+• Account names: all ledger accounts from your chart of accounts, listed in order.

-• Debit column: Record asset and expense account balances
+• Debit column: balances for asset and expense accounts.

-• Credit column: Record liability, equity, and revenue account balances
+• Credit column: balances for liability, equity, and revenue accounts.

 Trial balance example